 School of Medicine Postgraduate Admissions

 Read more about paying fees and charges.

 For fees information for international taught postgraduate students, read Masters fees.

-Part-time fees are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
+Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 Additional cost information

 Although there is no obligation to do so, students may wish to undertake systemic supervision of their clinical practice at this stage in their own work agency.
-In most situations the costs of supervision would be met by your employer, e.g. in NHS settings.
+In most situations the costs of supervision would be met by your employer, eg in NHS settings.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs
+Read more on our living costs and budgeting page.

 Scholarships and financial support